User management¶

 Resetting the password for a user¶

-Administrators can change a user’s password through the web interface or using SQL.
+Administrators can change a user’s password through the following interfaces.

 Using Snowsight¶